 Copyright © 2024 The Blue Urban Project - All Rights Reserved.

 The Blue Urban Project (BUP) is a nonprofit, tax-exempt charitable organization under Section 501(c)(3) of the Internal Revenue Code.
 Donations are tax-deductible as allowed by law.
-Tax identification number 99-4411562.
+EIN: 99-4411562.

 BUP operates with the highest standards of ethics and open, honest communication.
 Read our “open door”, whistleblower policy or report a concern through the Council of Nonprofits.